 The SMC chair and an alternate chair are appointed by the MOG; other SMC members are designated by the organization they represent.
-The appointed chair serves in this role unless they have a conflict of interest (described below).
+The appointed chair serves in this role unless they are conflicted due to study involvement (see below) or other potential conflicts of interest (see Section 7).
 When the appointed chair has a conflict, the appointed alternate serves as chair.
-Given conflict of interest and quorum requirements (described below) the Operations Center, LC, and SDAC may designate two representatives to the SMC; if this is done, the two members provide consensus input to SMC recommendations.
-For regulatory purposes, all SMC members must provide annual updates of their resumes to the Operations Center.
+Given conflict of interest and quorum requirements (described below), the Operations Center, LC, and SDAC may designate two representatives to the SMC; if this is done, the two members provide consensus input to SMC recommendations.
+For regulatory purposes, all SMC members must provide updates of their resumes to the Operations Center approximately every three years.

 SMC members are independent of each study under review.
 They may not be members of the protocol team or directly involved in the conduct of the study at a study site.
 If affiliated with a study site, SMC members should have no expected involvement in study or participant management at the site.
+In addition, all SMC members must comply with the financial disclosure requirements and responsibilities described in Section 7.